Pavel-Hrdina/Zettlkasten/SLIP-BOX/Control Over Judgment.md

 >  is to play the role you find yourself in as best as you can....
 >  **and**
 >  ...
 We can strive to act as best as we can, but we can never completely control the outcome....

+> [!quote] Epictetus
+> It’s much easier for a mariner to wreck his ship than it is for him to keep it sailing
+> safely; all he has to do is head a little more upwind and disaster is instantaneous.
+In
+> fact, he does not have to do anything: a momentary loss of attention will
+> produce the same result.

 ## Personal Attachment